chisophugis/lbd/source/index.rst

 Alternate formats
 -----------------

-The book is also available in:
+The book is also available in the following formats:

 .. raw:: html